christianberg/christianberg.github.io/resources/md/blog/2009/10/24/setting-up-the-dev-environment.md

----
-layout: post
-title: Setting up the Dev Environment
+# Setting up the Dev Environment
-category: compojureongae
----

 In this post I'll cover the setup I use for developing my Compojure/GAE app.